fsentypal/testnet_faucet/README.md

+Disclaimer: This project may rely on minimal code but is mostly run and is functional in the hardhat environment that you set up using your MetaMask account and testnet of choice.

 Overview:
 This project is set up for Ethereum blockchain development using Hardhat, a popular development environment for compiling, deploying, testing, and debugging Ethereum software.
 The configuration files included in this project are tailored for different purposes and environments.